 5. Install the four bolts that retain each rear camshaft carrier (Item 4 & 5) and tighten the bolts evenly to specification.

-Camshaft Carrier Bolts: 89 ± 9 in-lbs (10 ± 1 Nm)
+Camshaft Carrier Bolts: 7 ft-lb (10 Nm)

 6. Rotate the camshaft until the cam lobes above the valves you are inspecting are facing up (Item 6).